How Elite Students Get Organized

 • Are you the sort of student that likes to have everything in one place?
 If so, go with one large binder with color-coded dividers for each class.
 Just make sure you either carry a hole-puncher OR create a “to be filed” folder for when teachers hand you something on your way out of class or give you materials that aren’t punched.
 Whatever you do, don’t just jam all your papers willy-nilly into the pocket at the back of your binder.
 Not a good look.

 • Does one large binder sound a little too daunting?
-Totally fine.
+That’s totally fine.
 How about one small binder for each class?
 Make it easy on yourself and pick a different colored binder for each subject.
 That way, you don’t grab the wrong one in a rush.

 • Not a binder sort of person?
-Cool, cool, totally, me neither.
+That’s also completely cool.
 Individual folders for each class and one notebook with dividers can work just as well.
 As with the binders, make sure to get a variety of colors, and consider putting colored tabs on the dividers in the notebook so it’s easy to find your place for each class.

 • Want to have entirely separate materials for each class?
 Go for it!
 A notebook and a folder for each individual class can keep you super organized.
 To go the extra mile, make sure your notebooks and folders match in color for each subject.